Vitamin C and Iron: Can You Take Them Together?

 What should you do?

-• For best absorption, take iron away from calcium supplements, dairy, antacids, tea, and coffee.
+• Take iron away from calcium supplements, dairy, antacids, tea, and coffee for best absorption.

-• If iron upsets your stomach, you can take it with a small amount of food, though absorption may be a bit lower.
+• If iron upsets your stomach, take it with a small amount of food.
+Absorption may drop a little, but tolerability improves.

-A reasonable middle ground is this: if you tolerate it, taking iron with a modest amount of vitamin c or citrus juice is sensible, particularly if your diet is plant-based or your iron levels are slow to improve.
-But more is not always better.
+A reasonable middle ground: if you tolerate it, taking iron with a modest amount of vitamin c or citrus juice is sensible, particularly if your diet is plant-based or your iron levels are slow to improve.
+But more is not always better, and routine high-dose vitamin c is not necessary for everyone.

 Which specific products are affected?